Regulatory returns guidance for betting

 *Not applicable for on-course only operators

 Provide off-course trading information for the period relating to the regulatory return.
-Where possible, you must report turnover (£) and gross profit (£) for each category of trading listed, as well as providing totals.
+You must report turnover (£) and gross gambling yield (GGY) (£) for each category of trading listed, as well as providing totals.

 Cabinets refer to the individual physical machine whether it contains one game or multiple games (of any category).

-Record the number of SSBTs and the gross gambling yield for each category of trading listed.
+Record the number of SSBTs and the GGY (£) for each category of trading listed.
 An SSBT provides an automated way to bet on future real events.

-Please note that the GGY information in this section may also be wholly or partly reflected in the previous screen on Betting Information.
+Please note that the GGY information in this section must also be reported in the section for Off-course trading information.
+See the ‘Important Note (SSBT data)’ below.

 For on-course bookmakers only.
-Please record the number of working on-course days for the period relating to the regulatory return.
-If you do not offer this type of betting you should the tick the box provided to say so.
+Record the number of working on-course days for the period relating to the regulatory return.
+If you do not offer this type of betting you should the tick the box provided to record this.

 Each different day a licensed bookmaker or their representative works counts as one on-course operator day.
 For example, if a bookmaker works at two tracks on one day this counts as one on-course operator day, or if a bookmaker works at one track and his representative works at another track on the same day this counts as two on-course operator days.

 Provide on-course trading information for the period relating to the regulatory return.
-Where possible, you must report gross turnover (£) and gross profit (£) for each category of trading listed, as well as providing totals.
-If you do not offer this type of betting you should tick the box provided to say so.
+You must report turnover (£) and gross gambling yield (GGY) (£) for each category of trading listed, as well as providing totals.
+If you do not offer this type of betting you should tick the box provided to record this.

 Provide pool betting trading information for the period relating to the regulatory return.
-You should report the turnover (£), and the gross profit (£) for each category of trading listed.
+You should report the turnover (£), and the gross gambling yield (GGY) (£) for each category of trading listed.

 The certification statement needs to be signed by one key PML (individuals holding specified management offices).
 For small-scale operators, the person with control of the business should sign the certification.
 We would expect the signatories to make reasonable enquiries of the Board and other key staff who play a significant role in ensuring compliance with the operator’s licence conditions and codes of practice.